-IF-IMC will need to expand over time as new features are added to the TNC architecture.
-For instance, the TNC will soon add support for TPM integration.
+IF-IMC needs to expand over time as new features are added to the TNC architecture.
 The IF-IMC API must allow new features to be added easily, providing for a smooth transition and allowing newer and older architectural components to continue to work together.

-Easy to use and implement
+• Easy to use and implement

-The API should be easy for TNC Client and IMC vendors to use and implement.
+IF-IMC should be easy for TNC Client and IMC vendors to use and implement.
 It should allow them to enhance existing products to support the TNC architecture and integrate legacy code without requiring substantial changes.
 The API should also make things easy for system administrators and end-users.
 Components of the TNC architecture should plug together automatically without requiring manual configuration.

-Platform-independent
+• Platform-independent

 Since most or all endpoints on a network will be subject to integrity checks, the IF-IMC API must function on as many platforms as possible.
-At least Windows, Linux (most common flavors), and other UNIX variants must be supported.
+At least Java, Windows, Linux (most common flavors), and other UNIX variants must be supported.
+Platform bindings included in this specification describe how platform-specific issues are handled.

-Language-independent
+• Language-independent

 The IF-IMC API must support the widest possible variety of languages: C, C++, C#, Java, Visual Basic, assembly language, and others.
 Therefore, this specification defines an abstract API and language-specific bindings.
+All language-specific bindings are required to support all capabilities of the abstract API.